Managing pay rates for a large number of employees can be an onerous task and pay rate changes happen more often than one might think:

 This is where Pay Rate Templates come into play.
-Similar Leave Allowance Templates, pay rate templates enable you to create pre-defined sets of pay rates which can then be applied to new and existing employees.
+Similar to Leave Allowance Templates, pay rate templates enable you to create pre-defined sets of pay rates which can then be applied to new and existing employees.

 Setting up Pay Rate Templates

 To set up a pay rate template, click on 'Payroll settings' > ' Pay rate templates', which is under the Pay Conditions heading.

 This will show you a list of the existing Pay Rate Templates and will display the number of employees that are linked to that template:

 You can click on the number of employees linked to the template 'link' to see the details of all active and terminated employees linked to the template:

 Either click on a template name to edit it, or click 'Add' to create a new template:

 The pay rates that are not applicable to this template may be disabled – as you can see in the screenshot below, we have disabled the 'ad hoc' pay category.
 You can use the 'Select all' option in order to select all pay categories to apply to the template, or select none if you click it again: